aloksharma1993/techfest-ml-tutorial/physionet/tutorial.md

 #### Cross Validation

+Scikit-learn has a library of utilities for cross-validation and performance evaluation in the `sklearn.cross-validation module`.
+It has several classes automatically generate different splits of the training set.
+We will be using the `StratifiedKFold` iterator, which splits the data into *n* folds. *n - 1* folds are used for training, and the *nth* fold is used for test.
+A stratified K-fold maintains approximately the same percentage of each outcome class as in the complete set.

+    from sklearn.cross_validation import StratifiedKFold
+    skf = StratifiedKFold(labels, 10)
+    for train, test in skf:
+        X_train = features[train]
+        y_train = labels[train]
+        X_test = features[test]
+        y_test = labels[test]

 ## Feature Engineering

 Raw data is not a nice csv.
 How did we preprocess the data?

+We only used the training set from the challenge because that's the only labelled dataset available to the public.

 TODO: insert code for processing of raw dataset from Physionet website.